morgan-turner/fitness-tracker-project/README.md

 To approximate this data, this case study is an analysis of a public datset of 33 individuals whose activity was recorded by their Fitbit devices over a period of two months.
 This data provides users' calories burned, activity intensity, step count, and sleep behavior, aggregated over days, hours and minutes.
 This dataset can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit).

-To better focus this analysis we will look for trends in user data across fitness level, sleep length, and step count aggregated daily.
-If further analysis is needed, we may look for activity trends throughout the day, such as whether users are more active in the morning or evening.
+To better focus this analysis we will look for trends in user data across fitness level, general useage, and step count aggregated daily.
+We will also look for activity trends throughout the day, such as whether users are more active in the morning or evening.

 <h3>Limitations</h3>
 30 users is the lower threshold for the sample size of a study whose results have statistical significance.
 Ideally, the data team would find and study a dataset with a higher number of users so as to avoid sampling bias.  <br><br>